LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

 ### ES6 Class Syntax

-A bunch of new features were added to the JavaScript language in 2015 in the ES6 specification.
-One of these was classes.
  A JavaScript *class* is very similar to a constructor function, but with a different syntax.
-Here's an example of a class:
+Here's an example of a class declaration:

 ```javascript
 class Pigeon {